 Males and females work together to feed their new babies something called “crop milk” or “pigeon milk” for the first few days of their life.
 Rich in protein and fat, it resembles cottage cheese, is secreted by the adults’ crop lining, and is regurgitated to the little ones.
-Weaning is fast, though—by the fourth day of life, the diet starts to segue to seeds, and by two weeks, the youngsters are nearly fledged.
+Weaning is fast, though—by the fourth day of life, the diet starts to segue to seeds.
+By two weeks, the youngsters are nearly fledged.

 Mourning Doves Have a Famous Ancestor

-Mourning doves are in the pigeon family and are considered closely related to the late, lamented passenger pigeons.
+Mourning doves are in the pigeon family.
+These birds are considered closely related to the late, lamented passenger pigeons.

 Mourning Doves Are Hunted